buinguyenkhai/bigdata-20251-steam/README.md

 1. Run the test HDFS on -main directory.
 2. Run this line to setup MongoDB in k8s: kubectl apply -f mongodb-deployment.yaml
+3. To access MongoDB from cluster: kubectl port-forward svc/mongodb-service 27017:27017
+4. Test on new terminal: mongosh mongodb://localhost:27017